 For more information, please visit the ASC in Room 100.
 You may also contact one of our Support Staff at (603) 578-8900, extension 1453.

 WRITING CENTER MISSION STATEMENT

-The Academic Success Center's Writing Center at Nashua Community College strives to assist enrolled students in becoming more confident writers and to increase their understanding of the writing process.
+The ASC's Writing Center at Nashua Community College strives to assist enrolled students in becoming more confident writers and to increase their understanding of the writing process.
 The Writing Center offers each student an opportunity to discuss and refine their writing skills employed in various college curricula.

 The eWriting Center (eWC), available through Blackboard, is a free service provided by Nashua Community College (NCC) to assist students in all stages of the writing process.
 The eWC strives to assist enrolled students in becoming more confident writers and to increase their understanding of the writing process.
 Students who access the eWC have an opportunity to refine their writing skills employed in various NCC curricula.
-Staffed by professional writing consultants, eWC offers an additional venue for writing assistance beyond the on-campus Writing Center located in the Academic Success Center, Room 100.
+Staffed by professional writing consultants, eWC offers an additional venue for writing assistance beyond the on-campus Writing Center located in the ASC.

 WRITING CENTER POLICIES